MakeAWishFoundation/SwiftyMocky/README.md

 ### 2. Stubbing return values for mock metods - Given

-All mocks has **given** method (accessible both as instance method or global function), with easy to use syntax, allowing to specify, what should be return values for given methods (based on specified attributes).
+All mocks has **given** method (accessible both as instance method or global function), with easy to use syntax, allowing to specify what should be return values for given methods (based on specified attributes).

 ![Generating mock][example-given]